safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 ## Data for New Relic

-With New Relic Provider configured and initialized, you can define various resources for your application.
+With New Relic provider configured and initialized, you can define various resources for your application.

 As you will be targeting a specific application.
 You can use `newrelic_entity` data to fetch information from New Relic to reference in terraform code.